-There’s no shortage of information available to women who are at risk for heart disease but, unfortunately, many women are still confused about some of the key facts about their heart health.
+In recent years more information about heart disease in women is available but many women are still confused about some of the key facts about their heart health.

 “Many women who suffer a cardiac event or who have heart disease in their family are surprised by it or say ‘I didn’t think this could happen to me’,” says Leslie Poor, MD, Lankenau Heart Institute cardiologist at Bryn Mawr Hospital and co-director of the Women’s Heart Initiative.
 “Despite the information available, there are many women who are still surprised by how prevalent heart disease is and how many women it affects.
 Just 60 percent of women are aware that heart disease is their leading cause of death.”

-Myth: Heart disease is for the over-50 crowd
+Heart disease myth: Heart disease is for the over-60 crowd

-“Heart disease is the third leading cause of death for women ages 35–44 and the second leading cause of death for women ages 45 to 54,” says Dr. Poor.
+Just like many people are quick to dismiss heart disease as a ‘man’s disease,’ they are just as likely to dismiss it as something that only affects people in their sixties and above.
+But the statistics surrounding heart disease diagnoses tell a different story.
+“Heart disease is the third-leading cause of death for women ages 35–44 and the second leading cause of death for women ages 45–54,” says Dr. Poor.
 “This is something that is affecting an increasing number of young women every year.”

-Although increased awareness about women’s heart disease has led more women to take control of their risk factors and recognize the symptoms of a cardiac event sooner, there are still many women who don’t realize that they have unique risks for heart disease.
+Although increased awareness about women’s heart disease has led more women to take control of their risk factors and recognize the symptoms of a cardiac event sooner, there are still many women who don’t realize that they have additional heart disease risks.

-You might not be able to change your family’s health history, but you can practice healthy habits that help offset it.
-A healthy weight, heart-healthy diet, a regular exercise and sleep schedule, and annual blood pressure and cholesterol screenings can help keep your heart health under control.
+You can’t change a family history of heart disease, stroke or diabetes but you can practice healthy habits that will help to offset this risk.
+Practicing the habits outlined here—a healthy weight, heart-healthy diet, regular exercise and sleep schedule, and managing your blood pressure and cholesterol levels—can help you keep your cardiac risk under control.